jodaf/quilvyn-5e-supplements/README.md

 ## 5th Edition supplements plugin for the Quilvyn RPG character sheet generator.

-The quilvyn-5E-supplements package bundles modules that extend Quilvyn to work fifth edition supplements of D&D, applying the rules of the following books:
+The quilvyn-5E-supplements package bundles modules that extend Quilvyn to work 5th edition supplements of D&D, applying the rules from the following books:

 - <a href="https://dnd.wizards.com/products/tabletop-games/rpg-products/sc-adventurers-guide">Sword Coast Adventurer's Guide</a>
 - <a href="https://dnd.wizards.com/products/tabletop-games/rpg-products/volos-guide-to-monsters">Volo's Guide to Monsters</a>